zcherries/zip-code-search/README.md

 # Zip Code Search

-After dowloading repository, navigate to the directory in a terminal window and start the server:
+After downloading repository, navigate to the directory in a terminal window and start the server:

 nodemon server.js